Catallactic/catallactic-site/docs/litepaper.md

 #### 4.3.3.
 Tradeable in Exchanges

-The decentralized tokenization platform shoudl allow issuers to deploy the token in different exchanges.
+The decentralized tokenization platform should allow issuers to deploy the token in different exchanges.

 #### 4.3.4.
 Accessible with Wallets